david-prv/mini-ocaml/README.md

 ## Known Issues:
 - [FIXED] Evaluator does not check for empty token lists
-- Parser does not parse function types properly
+- [FIXED] Parser does not parse function types properly

 ## Abstract Grammar
 ```bnf